 - Risk fee (one-time or monthly): Non-refundable, but typically smaller than a doubled deposit.

-A guarantor fee is non-refundable but smaller than a doubled deposit on most leases.
+A guarantor fee is non-refundable but smaller than a doubled deposit on most Houston leases.
+For a typical apartment at $1,200-$1,800/month (2026 Houston averages), the guarantor route often saves $1,000 or more compared to a doubled deposit.
 The right answer depends on your cash situation, the community’s specific terms, and your timeline.
-We do that calculation for you before you commit.
+Houston Second Chance Apartments runs that calculation for you before you commit - and the entire locating service is 100% free.